-Join Todd Kopriva for an in-depth discussion in this video Optimizing CPUs, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Optimizing CPUs, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 One somewhat obvious component of optimizing for performance, is having fast CPUs, fast processors.
 A somewhat less obvious component of optimizing for performance, is having multiple fast CPUs.
 Both Premier Pro and After Effects are multi-threaded applications, meaning that each application can spawn multiple threads, each of which can run on separate processors.
 So that if you have, for example, eight processors or eight CPUs, in your computer system, all eight of them can be used at once.
 As we can see here, in the Windows Task Manager, the computer system that I'm currently using has eight CPUs.

 And they're all currently doing very little.
 If we start playback in our sequence in Premiere Pro, we can see that all eight CPUs are used.
 Many of them at full capacity.
 And as the sequence reaches a point where the processing is a little less demanding because there is only one track, the CPU usage falls off.